How to Know What the Best Chemotherapy Treatment Is for Your Dog

 In our last post, we covered the different methods of treatment and the pros and cons of each.
 We tend to lean in the direction that chemotherapy will be the best option to treat your pet.
 As with many treatment options, there are multiple different routes that each treatment can go in.

-We know you want to do what’s best for your pet—and what’s best for your wallet.
-Treatments for cancer are certainly not cheap, but we’re going to cover the different chemotherapy protocols and how you can find out the best one for you and your pet.
+We know you want to do what’s best for your pet—and what’s best for your family’s situation.
+Treatments for cancer are certainly not cheap, but we’re going to cover the different chemotherapy protocols and how you can find the best one for you and your pet.

 Why chemotherapy is usually the best option

-Chemotherapy treatment is typically the best route for dogs with lymphoma, as it gives them the highest chance of going into remission.
+Chemotherapy treatment is typically the best route for dogs with lymphoma, as it gives them the highest chance of going into remission and provides the longest survival time.
 Lymphoma usually affects multiple places in the body rather than staying localized, so by putting a treatment in action that requires the medicine to appear throughout the body, the best results are achieved.

 Your veterinary oncologist will work to make sure your pet experiences as few symptoms as possible.